codebender/coursera-fixed-payment-amortizer-pitch/index.md

 ## Problem 1

-Consumers would rather select the amouth money to pay each month for a loan & have the loan term calculated for that payment.
+Consumers would rather select the amount money to pay each month for a loan & have the loan term calculated for that payment.
 Traditionally, a consumer selects the term of the loan and the payment is calculated for that term.

 ## Problem 2

-Consumers prefer to pay a monthly payment that is rounded to the nearest 25 dollars than pay an unremember amount each month. $275 is much easier to remember, than $263.81.
+Consumers prefer to pay a monthly payment that is rounded to the nearest 25 dollars than pay an unrememberable amount each month. $275 is much easier to remember, than $263.81.

 ---